 13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Dehydrating is one of my favorite methods of food preservation.
-It’s cheap, healthy, and you can dehydrate a lot of foods that you might not consider.
-For example, I love to dehydrate hummus, eggplant jerky and even entire meals.
+It’s cheap and healthy, and you can dehydrate many foods you might not consider.
+For example, I love dehydrating hummus, eggplant jerky, and even entire meals.

-But, while there are dozens of foods you can dehydrate, there are also some foods which simply don’t dehydrate well.
+But, while there are dozens of foods you can dehydrate, some foods simply don’t dehydrate well.

-Here’s a list of foods you cannot dehydrate plus some hacks to make the foods better suited for dehydrating.
-If you want to learn more about dehydrating, read this Expert-Level Guide to Food Dehydrating.
+Here’s a list of foods you cannot dehydrate, plus some hacks to make the foods better suited for dehydrating.
+To learn more about dehydrating, read this Expert-Level Guide to Food Dehydrating.

 Whole Berries